nejc-cc/hexaled/README.md

 ## Summary
 I totally overengineered this but..
 Oh man it looks nice 😅 Not to mention how much it eliminates shadows!
 Crazy.
 Would I do it again?
 Now that it's done, maybe.
 If you asked me 2 days before coming to this stage: not a chance!

-Interesting info: at output of LED controller, I get 24,04 V and at end of strip that is farthest away, my voltemeter read 23,51 V. That is 0,53 V voltage drop and I think that's pretty good.
+Interesting info: at output of LED controller, I get 24,04 V and at end of strip that is farthest away, my voltmeter read 23,51 V. That is 0,53 V voltage drop and I think that's pretty good.
 Maybe I did go a bit overboard with using such thick wire for long runs but..
 It is what it is.
 I'm not changing it now.

 Anyway, feel free to download the files and make your own hexagon ceiling lights.
 Let me know if I forgot to add any details or if you have any questions.
 This is one of the first projects that I started with when moving to a new apartment.